Eccles Theater, Salt Lake City UT

 The building’s design draws from the theater’s surroundings, particularly a glassy office tower to be built to the north and the historic Salt Lake Tribune Building, a 1920’s brick-clad tower to the south.
 From Main Street, visitors enter the theater lobby and a Winter Garden that can open to the street.
 Taking cues from other downtown buildings, the Eccles Theater’s exterior also incorporates terra cotta, limestone, or wood.

 TMCx was retained to perform LEED Enhanced and Fundamental Commissioning.
 In addition, TMCx acted as the special inspector for the smoke control system.

+- Issue: During functional testing it was observed that several air handling units were not programmed to perform dehumidification sequence of operations.
+After further investigation, it was observed that the re-heat coil had not been installed in this units.
 Resolution: the Mechanical contractor installed re-heat coil as per construction diagrams, sequence of operations was programmed and correct operation was verified.
 Solving this problem assured that the dehumidification sequence is in place allowing for the serviced auditorium to maintain space temperature setpoints while maintaining designed Relative Humidity (RH) percentages.